VUEngine/vuengine.github.io/documentation/language/custom-features.md

 The language implements support to declare classes that can only have a single instance and adds automatically the necessary code to support it and to prevent more than one instantiation.

 The singleton classes' instances are allocated in the stack.

+The `singleton!` modifier makes the class instance inaccessible from the outside by making the `getInstance` method's linkage non global.

 ### Dynamic Singleton classes